Climate investing

 Practicing what we preach – a net zero carbon ambition

 At Robeco, we like to practice what we preach.
-In December 2020, we committed to achieving net zero greenhouse gas emissions across all our assets under management by 2050.
+We commit to achieving net zero greenhouse gas emissions across all our assets under management by 2050.
 In this Q&A, we explain the rationale behind the move.

 What has Robeco committed to doing?